NorSoulx/vscode-openai-code-analyzer/README.md

-# VScode OpenAI Code Analyzer
+# Visual Studio Code OpenAI Code Analyzer

 The "vscode-openai-code-analyzer" is a Visual Studio Code extension that uses OpenAI API to analyze and summarize code snippets in various programming languages.